Rankings by Classement Décideurs 2015 and 2016

 Some examples from 2015/2016:

-- Two decisions of the European General Court
+- A judgement of the European General Court

 On 25 September 2015, Olivier Legrand, defending a maker of electrically powered vehicles sold to a target public exercising a high level attention (Class 12 of the Nice Agreement on International Classification of Goods and Services) successfully upheld the dismissal the applicant’s claim for registration of a competing trade mark, on grounds of its visual and phonetic similarity to the existing mark (T-684/13).